-With Constitution Day just passed, it may be an appropriate moment to reflect on the evolving role of lawyers as leaders in American life.
+In the midst of a presidential election season—including a number of lawyers as candidates—it may be an appropriate moment to reflect on the evolving role of lawyers as leaders.

 Lawyers as Architects of the American Nation

 We pride ourselves on being a nation conceived and constructed on the rule of law.
 So it was that lawyers were midwives of our Constitution.
 As many as 34 of the 55 signers of the Constitution in Philadelphia were lawyers.
 James Madison, generally accorded honors as the driving force behind the constitutional vision, was a lawyer, as were Thomas Jefferson and John Adams.

 The revered observer of American life in the early nineteenth century, Alexis de Tocqueville, himself a lawyer and an aristocrat, discerned the central role played by attorneys in the new nation:

 In America there are no nobles or men of letters, and the people is apt to mistrust the wealthy; lawyers consequently form the highest political class, and the most cultivated circle of society.
 They have therefore nothing to gain by innovation, which adds a conservative interest to their natural taste for public order.
 If I were asked where I place the American aristocracy, I should reply without hesitation that it is not composed of the rich, who are united together by no common tie, but that it occupies the judicial bench and the bar.